hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 something like: "Hey everyone, yesterday we got feedback about ______, and today we will be trying to improve that by _____."
 This will reassure club members that they are having a say in what direction the club takes.

+# Pairing Guidelines

+Since there are many ways you can pair people in your club/camp, there are several guidelines that should be followed.
+Organization of this should be maintained in a spreadsheet, and partners should be purposely paired for maximum efficiency and ideal workability.

+## Spreadsheet Creation
+You should create a Google Spreadsheet to maintain organization for pairings.
+Spreadsheets allow one to cleanly see each pair, and provide a means of access for each person in your leader group.
+The ability to share and collaborate with your team members is ultimately beneficial as it should reduce the number of mistakes and incompatible pairs.

+## Compatibility and Uniqueness
+Pairings will not work out if the partners are not compatible.
+Skill is something to keep in mind, of course, but it is not necessarily the one thing that pairings depend on.
+If a person was sociable and communicated well, but did not have much experience coding, a pairing with a more advanced person would still be possible because the more advanced person gets teaching experience, while the less advanced person can still learn.
+This may not be true for quiet individuals - the pairing is less likely to work, and may result in a less than ideal result.
+It is also seen pairing two people of similar levels is beneficial, although one should be able to communicate well.

+Uniqueness is also important - no two people should be paired together again unless everyone has already been paired with each other.
+This will help members of the club all form bonds with each other.

 # Workshops